yankai1996/Negotiation-Website/README.md

 * in each period, have 60s to propose a price and another 60s to decide to accept/reject the proposal
 * view outcome after each game
 * view summary at the end of the experiment

-## Remaining Problems

-* Safari dropping web socket connection when page not in focus for a while
-* One account logging in at the same time